 Thus, many are motivated to play video games, update their Instagram, watch TV, Netflix or YouTube… but unmotivated to do their schoolwork or help out around the house.
 Tension and conflict arise when you try to get them ‘going’ on their schoolwork or perhaps just clean their room.

 In response to the first couple articles in this series, several readers wrote questions with some version of this:

 “I have read the articles Dr. Cale, but my kids just aren’t interested in their school work.
 What can I do to turn around their attitude?”

-This is the great challenge, and today I will elaborate on how essential it is to stick to the parenting formula that will get you there (eventually).
-Two parenting pieces are essential to master, if you are to have success here: First, the focus is in the wrong place.
-The thought is that you want to affect their internal motivation, and that this is the key to success.
+This is a great challenge, and today I will elaborate on how essential it is to stick to the parenting formula that will get you there (eventually).
+Two parenting pieces are essential to master if you are to have success here: First, the focus is in the wrong place.
+The thought is that you want to affect their internal motivation and that this is the key to success.
 It is not (at least initially).

 Behavior changes first; then attitude changes much later.

 Once you can settle into this truth, then you can be patient.
 You can patiently walk away from the resistance and complaints, as you will eventually get compliance IF you have controlled the goodies (i.e., what they care about).
 They will do what you want.
 However, it will come with grumpiness, poor effort, and an attitude.
 Ignore all the attitude components; just don’t engage.